rwxayheee/rwxayhee.github.io/_posts/2023-10-27-Peptide-Docking-with-ADCP.md

 It can be seen from the overlay that, the major improvement is the spacing of atoms in peptide residues I and F that were too close in the original ADCP output.

-And an overlay picture of the top-ranked pose (magenta) and the position of sequence `FFEIF` in the crystal structure (cyan):
+And an overlay picture of the minimized top-ranked pose (magenta) and the position of sequence `FFEIF` in the crystal structure (green):

 ![2xpp-adcp-overlay](/assets/img/2xpp-adcp-overlay.jpg)